ciflikli/css/content/intro.md

 ### Will there be opportunities for networking?

 Definitely!
-Senior data scientists from Google, Facebook Research, Cambridge Spark, XL Catlin will attend the event, in addition to campus experts from GitHub and LSE alumni working in tech.
+Senior data scientists from Google, Cambridge Spark, XL Catlin will attend the event, in addition to campus experts from GitHub and LSE alumni working in tech.
 Make sure you say hello!

 ### I have other questions than these!